 Verse 25 of John 5 therefore is a summary of salvation: soon after this saying, Jesus died for our sins, and from that point onward, the spiritually dead would be able to hear the voice of the Son of God, through the Holy Spirit, and those that hear will be saved.
 Note that hearing is more than just hearing a sound – here, hearing is the assimilation of the force of the words – indeed hearing Christ Jesus, which leads to a person submitting their hearts to Christ – and is enabled by the Holy Spirit – is an act of faith.

 The consequence of a quickened soul, a trusting heart and a regenerated soul is everlasting life, obtain through faith in Christ.
-This is possible because the sin which separated us from God the Father, has been paid in full by the sacrifice of Christ shed at Calvary – that person has been justified:
+This is possible because the sin which separated us from God has been paid in full by the sacrifice of Christ shed at Calvary – that person has been justified:

 Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.
 (John 5:24)